databricks/terraform-provider-databricks/docs/index.md

 # Databricks Provider

 Use the Databricks Terraform provider to interact with almost all of [Databricks](http://databricks.com/) resources.
+If you're new to Databricks, please follow guide to create a workspace on [Azure](guides/azure-workspace.md) or [AWS](guides/aws-workspace.md) and then this [workspace management](guides/workspace-management.md) tutorial.
+If you're migrating from version *0.2.x*, please follow [this guide](guides/migration-0.3.x.md).
+Changelog is available [on GitHub](https://github.com/databrickslabs/terraform-provider-databricks/blob/master/CHANGELOG.md).

 ![Resources](https://github.com/databrickslabs/terraform-provider-databricks/raw/master/docs/resources.png)